plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 statistics also takes allocator locks and has a cost; use occasional diagnostic samples rather than treating this as a per-flow or high-frequency monitor.

+The macOS example sets jemalloc's startup default to `dirty_decay_ms:0` so unused dirty pages are purged when created.
+The bundled jemalloc build has no background purging thread on macOS; an inactive arena can otherwise retain freed pages while waiting for further allocation activity.
+Arena limits, thread caches, and muzzy decay keep their defaults.
+Purging can increase system calls, refaults, and CPU use, so memory, latency, and throughput must be qualified together.
+This does not reclaim live allocations or eliminate fragmentation.
+The snapshot reports the effective settings; normal jemalloc configuration precedence still permits a startup override.

 ### Wire capture (for diagnosing TLS / handshake issues)

 `tcpdump` on `en0` captures the **egress** side (provider →